 Dada Nexus Limited is a holding company with no material operations of its own.
 We conduct our operations primarily through our PRC subsidiaries, the VIE and its subsidiaries.
 Our value-added telecommunication services in the PRC have been conducted through the VIE in order to comply with the PRC laws and regulations, which prohibit or restrict control of companies involved in the provision of value-added telecommunication services.
-Revenues contributed by the VIE accounted for 0.1%, 0.1% and 0.2% of our total net revenues for the fiscal years 2019, 2020 and 2021, respectively.
-Holdings of our ADSs are not holding equity interest in the VIE in China but instead hold equity interest in a holding company incorporated in the Cayman Islands.
+Revenues contributed by the VIE accounted for 0.1%, 0.2% and 0.2% of our total net revenues for the fiscal years 2020, 2021 and 2022, respectively.
+Holdings of our ADSs are not holding all equity interest in the VIE in China through holding equity interest in a holding company incorporated in the Cayman Islands.

-The following diagram illustrates our corporate structure as of March 31, 2022, including our principal subsidiaries, the VIE and the VIE's principal subsidiaries:
+The following diagram illustrates our corporate structure as of March 31, 2023, including our principal subsidiaries, the VIE and the VIE's principal subsidiaries:

-(1) Mr. Philip Jiaqi Kuai and Mr. Jun Yang each holds 87.3% and 2.7% of the equity interests in Shanghai Qusheng, respectively.
-Mr. Philip Jiaqi Kuai is a beneficial owner of our company and serves as the chairman of our board of directors and the chief executive officer of our company.
+(1) (1)Dada Glory, Jiangsu Jingdong Bangneng Investment Management Co., Ltd. and Mr. Jun Yang each holds 50.0%, 47.3% and 2.7% of the equity interests in Shanghai Qusheng, respectively.
+Jiangsu Jingdong Bangneng Investment Management Co., Ltd. is an affiliate of, JD Group, the controlling shareholder of our company.
 Mr. Jun Yang is a beneficial owner of our company and serves as the chief technology officer of our company.
-In addition, Jiangsu Jingdong Bangneng Investment Management Co., Ltd. holds 10.0% of the equity interests in Shanghai Qusheng, and it is an affiliate of a shareholder of our company.
-See also "-Contractual Arrangements with Our Consolidated Affiliated Entity and Its Shareholders."
+See also "Item 4.
+Information on the Company-C. Organizational Structure-Contractual Arrangements with the Consolidated Affiliated Entity and Two of Its Shareholders."

-A series of contractual agreements, including powers of attorney, share pledge agreements, exclusive business cooperation agreement, exclusive option agreements and spouse consent letters, have been entered into by and among Dada Glory, the VIE and its shareholders.
+A series of contractual agreements, including powers of attorney, share pledge agreements, exclusive business cooperation agreement, exclusive option agreements and spouse consent letter, have been entered into by and among Dada Glory, the VIE and two of its shareholders.
 In particular, through:

-(i) the powers of attorney, pursuant to which each of the shareholders of the VIE has executed a power of attorney to irrevocably authorize Dada Glory, or any person designated by Dada Glory to act as its attorney-in-fact to exercise all of its rights as a shareholder of the VIE, and spousal consent letters, pursuant to which spouses of the individual shareholders of the VIE agreeing that the equity interests in our VIE held by and registered under the name of the respective individual shareholders will be disposed pursuant to the contractual agreements with Dada Glory, without seeking further authorization or consent of such spouses;

-(ii) the exclusive business cooperation agreement, pursuant to which Dada Glory has the exclusive right to provide the VIE with complete business support and technical and consulting services and the VIE agrees to pay Dada Glory service fees at an amount equals to 100% of the net income generated by the VIE; and

-(iii) the exclusive option agreements, pursuant to which each of the shareholders of the VIE has irrevocably granted Dada Glory, or any person designated by Dada Glory, an exclusive option to purchase all or part of its equity interests in the VIE.
+- (i) the powers of attorney, pursuant to which two shareholders of the VIE have each irrevocably authorized Dada Glory, or any person designated by Dada Glory to act as its attorney-in-fact to exercise all of its rights as a shareholder of the VIE, and spousal consent letter, pursuant to which spouse of the individual shareholder of the VIE agreeing that the equity interests in the VIE held by and registered under the name of the individual shareholder will be disposed pursuant to the contractual agreements with Dada Glory, without seeking further authorization or consent of such spouse; - (ii) the exclusive business cooperation agreement, pursuant to which Dada Glory has the exclusive right to provide the VIE with complete business support and technical and consulting services and the VIE agrees to pay Dada Glory service fees at an amount equals to 100% of the net income generated by the VIE; and - (iii) the exclusive option agreements, pursuant to which two shareholders of the VIE has irrevocably granted Dada Glory, or any person designated by Dada Glory, an exclusive option to purchase all or part of its equity interests in the VIE.
 For more details of these contractual arrangements, see "Item 4.
-Information on the Company-C. Organizational Structure-Contractual Arrangements with Our Consolidated Affiliated Entity and Its Shareholders."
+Information on the Company-C. Organizational Structure-Contractual Arrangements with the Consolidated Affiliated Entity and Two of Its Shareholders."